brendanmapes/PPLanalytics/README.md

+#This is a clone of the repo originally created within the Public Policy Lab organization by Aman Choudhri.

 # ppl-tools

 PPL Tools is a desktop application that provides utilities for processing and analyzing interview transcripts and research findings.
 It currently includes two main features: